DevMountain/react-drills/README.md

 This project is geared towards helping you improve your React skills.
 We will provided minimal guidance compared to most afternoon projects that offer detailed instructions.
 Therefore, this project can be used as a good check if you are truly understanding and implementing React on your own.
 When you first go through these set of problems, you may need to look at solutions for help.
 The goal, however, should be to get to the point where you can complete all sets of problems without any help from solutions and/or mentors.

 The solutions provided in this project are just one way you can accomplish the project.
-If you are curious if you're solution is "correct", you can ask a mentor to compare your answer to the ones we are providing.
+If you are curious if your solution is "correct", you can ask a mentor to compare your answer to the ones we are providing.

 ## Challenge